-No one loves a good debate quite like baseball fans, and with that in mind, we asked each of our beat reporters to rank the top five managers in the history of their franchise.
-These rankings are for fun and debate purposes only … if you don’t agree with the order, feel free to let the reporter know on Twitter.
+No one loves a good debate quite like baseball fans, and with that in mind, we asked each of our beat reporters to rank the top five players by position in the history of their franchise, based on their career while playing for that club.
+These rankings are for fun and debate purposes only, and are updated through the end of the 2025 season.

 Here is Adam McCalvy’s ranking of the top 5 managers in Brewers history.

-Key fact: Only manager to lead the Brewers in multiple postseasons.
+Key fact: First manager to lead the Brewers in multiple postseasons.

-It was in those months -- September/October 2018 and September '19 -- that Counsell’s fingerprints (and those of his coaches and those in the background) were most evident.
+His teams often were best down the stretch.
+Take 2018 and ’19, at the start of what would become the longest stretch of regular-season success in club history.
 Both years, the Brewers went 20-7 from Sept.
 1 through the end of the regular season with the best ERA in the game over the final month.
 In '18, the Brewers beat the Cubs in a Game 163 to win the third division crown in franchise history.
 In ’19, they surged to the NL’s second Wild Card spot despite losing MVP candidate Christian Yelich to a season-ending knee injury with 18 games to go.
 In an emotional speech following the clincher, Counsell told players, “Look around, because this is what a team looks like.”

-“We listen to him on the radio and it's like, man, he's got it together,” said Brewers legend Robin Yount.
+“We listen to him on the radio and it's like, ‘Man, he's got it together,’” said Brewers legend Robin Yount.
 “That's that kid that we knew.
-We knew his dad -- his dad worked for us here in the Brewers -- and this kid has really turned out to be something special.
-I love the guy.
-I think he's a great manager, he's a great human being.”
+We knew his dad -- his dad worked for us here in the Brewers -- and this kid has really turned out to be something special.”

-Key fact: .518 winning percentage is best among Brewers managers (min.
-300 regular-season games).
+Key fact: .518 winning percentage was best among Brewers managers (min.
+300 regular-season games) over the franchise's first 50 seasons

 Staten Island-born, Bamberger knew how to use a four-letter word.
 Bud Selig knew that already.
 But when Selig, new GM Harry Dalton and Bamberger met for Bamberger’s job interview during the 1977-78 offseason, the candidate snapped off a line so blunt that Selig never forgot it.